hl2guide/All-in-One-Customized-Adblock-List/README.md

 _This is an all-in-one adblock list that thoroughly blocks trackers, popup ads, ads, unwanted cookies, fake news, cookie warning messages, typosquatters, unwanted comment sections, crypto-coin mining, YouTube clutter, Twitter guff and social network hassles._

+This list is very comprehensive and includes around 120 custom-picked adblocking filter lists.
+As a basic rule this list includes filter lists that are obtainable at time of generation.

 __It's been tested in uBlock Origin for Chrome, Firefox and Edge; it should work just fine in any decent adblocker that supports Adblock Plus 2.0 formatted lists.__